jedlimlx/Cellular-Automaton-Viewer/wiki/Rule-Support.md

 B0 symbiosis rules are undefined.
 Similar to history rules, the notation is [R]Symbiosis.

 Symbiosis rules are (planned to be) supported by:
 - [x] 2-state HROT
 - [ ] HROT Generations
 - [ ] HROT Extended Generations
+- [ ] 2-state INT
+- [ ] INT Generations
+- [ ] INT Extended Generations

+# DeadlyEnemies Rules
+DeadlyEnemies rules are an extension of regular 2-state rules.
+In DeadlyEnemies rules, opposite states will kill each other.
+B0 deadly enemies rules are undefined.
+Similar to history rules, the notation is [R]DeadlyEnemies.

+DeadlyEnemies rules are (planned to be) supported by:
+- [x] 2-state HROT
+- [ ] HROT Generations
+- [ ] HROT Extended Generations